- 1 Importance of storage and conditioning canola

 - 8 Storage of canola in other geographies

-The ability to store harvested canola without any quality deterioration is critical to Western Canadian operations, as it enables producers to plan marketing and delivery options more effectively.
-Canola seeds have high oil content, so they can be more volatile in storage than the other grains grown on the Prairies.
-As a result, extra care must be taken to properly condition it in order to maintain its quality.
+The ability to store harvested canola without seed quality deterioration is critical to Western Canadian farmers, as it enables them to plan marketing and delivery options more effectively.
+Harvested canola seed has a high concentration of oil, so it can be more volatile in storage than other grains grown on the Prairies.
+As a result, extra care must be taken to properly condition stored canola in order to maintain quality.

 - The main factors impacting the safety of stored canola are moisture content, temperature, dockage, moulds, and green seed content.

 - Condition canola to eight per cent moisture content and less than 15 degrees Celsius as soon as possible after harvest, for safe long-term storage.

 - Monitor storage facilities closely within the first six weeks after harvest when seed respiration can be high.
 Regular monitoring should occur throughout the winter.